ammuench/amuench-eslint/README.md

-# GGLeagues ESLint Plugin
+# AMuench's ESLint Plugin

-A collection of ESLint settings for GGLeagues projects
+A collection of ESLint settings for Amuench's projects